ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/querying/spatial.dotnet.markdown

     spatial.point(47.623473, -122.3060097)
 )

-// The query returns all matching employee entities located within 20 kilometers radius
+// The query returns all matching Event entities located within 20 kilometers radius
 // from point (47.623473 latitude, -122.3060097 longitude).

 // Sort the results by their distance from a specified point,